Rs 382 cr deficit budget presented in Meghalaya

 Sangma, who holds the finance portfolio, proposed to

-introduce ad volarem levy and increase VAT on liquor in
+introduce ad valorem levy and increase VAT on liquor in

 addition to a proposed enhancement in licence fees.